A gamer murdered his family and told his online friends. Then, they tracked him down

 What is not in dispute is that police officers were called to an address on Castlemore Avenue in Markham, a city in Ontario (about 18 miles from Toronto) on 28 July 2019.
 Inside, as reported by Global News at the time, they found the bodies of Firoza Begum (Zaman’s grandmother), Moniruz Zaman (his father), Malesa Zaman (his sister), and Momotaz Begum (his mother).

-According to all three accounts – the Peacock documentary, Vice, and Toronto Life, Menhaz messages the Discord server stating: “Police are here.
+According to all three accounts – the Peacock documentary, Vice, and Toronto Life – Menhaz messaged the Discord server stating: “Police are here.
 Goodbye.”

 Interrogation tapes in Perfect World: A Deadly Game show Menhaz confessing to the murders, telling a detective: “Four of my family members are dead because of me” and “I just killed them” but declining to discuss a motive.
 According to members of the Discord server, Menhaz said he had spent his days at a mall and going to a community gym when his family believed he was attending classes.